Share this with your friends, family and colleagues

 5. Keep yourself informed

 We live in a digital world that changes daily.
 The most responsible thing you can do in keeping your child’s device safe is to keep yourself informed.
 Stay alert to trends and threats that they may be exposed to.
-With many companies beginning to offer “kid” versions of their platforms, knowing what is safe and what is suspect will help you make the best decision for your child.
+With many companies beginning to offer “kid” versions of their platforms, knowing what is safe and what is suspicious will help you make the best decision for your child.
 Luckily, we have some excellent resources to assist you that are reliable and relevant: